khaors/geocompr/main.md

 us_states2163 = st_transform(us_states, 2163)
 ```

-The `st_simplify` function uses the standard Douglas-Peucker algorithm, which is realatively fast.
+`st_simplify()` works equally well with projected polygons:

 ```r
 us_states_simp1 = st_simplify(us_states2163, dTolerance = 100000)  # 100 km
 ```

-On the other hand, this algorithm simplifies objects on a per-geometry basis, and therefore does not preserve topology.
+A limitation with `st_simplify()` is that it simplifies objects on a per-geometry basis.
-This can be seen on the middle map in Figure \@ref(fig:us-simp), where polygons overlap or have holes in between them.
-An alternative simplification method can be used to solve this issue such as the Visvalingam algorithm implemented in the **rmapshaper** package's function `ms_simplify()`.
+This means the 'topology' is lost, resulting in overlapping and 'holy' areal units illustrated in Figure \@ref(fig:us-simp) (middle panel).
+`ms_simplify()` from **rmapshaper** provides an alternative that overcomes this issue.
+By default it uses the Visvalingam algorithm, which overcomes some limitations of the Douglas-Peucker algorithm [@visvalingam_line_1993].
 <!-- https://bost.ocks.org/mike/simplify/ -->
-In the example below, we simplify the `us_states2163` object using only 0.5% of the original data vertices (argument `keep`), while also assuring that the original topology stays intact (argument `keep_shapes`).
+The following code chunk uses this function to simplify `us_states2163`.
+The result has only 0.5% of the vertices of the input (set using the argument `keep`) but its topology remains intact because we set `keep_shapes = TRUE`:

 ```r